zazuum/xlsxgrep/README.md

 - Grep compatible: xlsxgrep tries to be compatible with Unix/Linux grep, where it makes sense.
 Some of grep options are supported (such as `-r`, `-i`  or `-c`).

-- Search many XLSX and XLS files at once, even recursively in directories.
+- Search many XLSX, XLS and ODS files at once, even recursively in directories.

 - Regular expressions: Python regex.